LAILAB-CAU/nanopore-sv/B73/Readme.md

 SURVIVOR merge merge_delly_lumpy_ins.lst 1000 1 1 -1 -1 -1 NGS_INS.vcf
 ```

-# 5. Check the overlap between different methods by SURVIVOR merge.
+# 5. Check the overlap between different methods by SURVIVOR merge

 SVs with breakpoints within 1kbp were merged as one SV.